 Sustainability in fashion has come to refer to the garment industry’s effect over the people and the planet.
 Brands that are trying to become more sustainable are looking at the fabrics they use, how they can lighten their carbon footprint or switch to a more circular design model to create less waste.

-Ethical fashion is based on the concept that fashion should be socially responsible, whereas how sustainable a brand is refers to how they minimise their environmental impact.
+Ethical fashion is based on the concept that fashion should be socially responsible.
+Whereas a brand is referred to as sustainable based on how they minimise their environmental impact.

-Brands producing ethically are considering human rights: the treatment of their workers, paying a fair or above living wage, and ensuring exploitation and slave labour are not part of their supply chain (in sum, no sweat shops, fair pay and a safe working environment).
+Brands producing ethically are considering human rights: the treatment of their workers, paying a fair or above the living wage and ensuring exploitation and slave labour is not part of their supply chain (in sum, no sweatshops, fair pay and a safe working environment).

 The fast fashion industry is notorious for their terrible working environments, as we’ve mentioned before in our previous article on the collapse of the Rana Plaza building that killed over 1,100 people.